 (63) Inpatient unit--A facility, also referred to as a hospice freestanding inpatient facility, that provides a continuum of medical or nursing care and other hospice services to clients admitted into the unit and that is in compliance with:

-(A) the conditions of participation for inpatient units adopted under Social Security Act, Title XVIII (42 United States Code §1395 et seq.); and
+(A) the Medicare conditions of participation for inpatient units adopted under 42 United States Code, Chapter 7, Subchapter XVIII; and

 (B) standards adopted under this chapter.

-(64) JCAHO--The Joint Commission, previously known as the Joint Commission on Accreditation of Healthcare Organizations.
-An independent, nonprofit organization for standard-setting and accrediting in-home care and other areas of health care.

-(65) Joint training--Training provided by HHSC at least semi-annually for home and community support services agencies and HHSC surveyors on subjects that address the 10 most commonly cited violations of federal or state law by home and community support services agencies as published in HHSC annual reports.
+(64) Joint training--Training provided by HHSC at least semi-annually for home and community support services agencies and HHSC surveyors on subjects that address the 10 most commonly cited violations of federal or state law by home and community support services agencies as published in HHSC annual reports.

-(66) LAR--Legally authorized representative.
-A person authorized by law to act on behalf of a client with regard to a matter described in this chapter, and may include a parent of a minor, guardian of an adult or minor, managing conservator of a minor, agent under a medical power of attorney, or surrogate decision-maker under Texas Health and Safety Code, §313.004.
+(65) LAR--Legally authorized representative.
+A person authorized by law to act on behalf of a client regarding a matter described in this chapter, and may include a parent of a minor, guardian of an adult or minor, managing conservator of a minor, agent under a medical power of attorney, or surrogate decision-maker under Texas Health and Safety Code, §313.004.

-(67) License holder--A person that holds a license to operate an agency.
+(66) License holder--A person that holds a license to operate an agency.

-(68) Licensed vocational nurse--A person who is currently licensed under Texas Occupations Code, Chapter 301, as a licensed vocational nurse.

-(69) Life Safety Code (also referred to as NFPA 101)--The Code for Safety to Life from Fire in Buildings and Structures, Standard 101, of the National Fire Protection Association (NFPA).
+(67) Life Safety Code (also referred to as NFPA 101)--The Code for Safety to Life from Fire in Buildings and Structures, Standard 101, of the National Fire Protection Association (NFPA).

-(70) Local emergency management agencies--The local emergency management coordinator, fire, police, and emergency medical services.
+(68) Local emergency management agencies--The local emergency management coordinator, fire, police, and emergency medical services.

-(71) Local emergency management coordinator--The person identified as the emergency management coordinator by the mayor or county judge in an agency's service area.
+(69) Local emergency management coordinator--The person identified as the emergency management coordinator by the mayor or county judge in an agency's service area.

+(70) LVN--Licensed vocational nurse.
+A person who is currently licensed under Texas Occupations Code, Chapter 301, as a licensed vocational nurse.

-(72) Manager--An employee or independent contractor responsible for providing management services to a home and community support services agency for the overall operation of a home and community support services agency including administration, staffing, or delivery of services.
+(71) Manager--An employee or independent contractor responsible for providing management services to a home and community support services agency for the overall operation of a home and community support services agency including administration, staffing, or delivery of services.
 Examples of contracts for services that will not be considered contracts for management services include contracts solely for maintenance, laundry, or food services.